pganalyze/pganalyze-docs/install/amazon_rds/04_install_collector.md

 backlink_title: 'Installation Guide (Amazon RDS)'
 ---

-For this final step, you first need to choose whether you want to install the collector<br>
+For this final step, you first need to choose whether you want to install the collector<br/>
 on an existing EC2 instance, or run a new one.

-The collector is a daemon process that continuously collects database statistics as well<br>
+The collector is a daemon process that continuously collects database statistics as well<br/>
-as other information from the RDS system, and submits them to the pganalyze dashboard<br>
+as other information from the RDS system, and submits them to the pganalyze dashboard<br/>
 in recurring intervals.

-Historically the pganalyze collector has been Python-based (invoked via cron), but for RDS access<br>
+Historically the pganalyze collector has been Python-based (invoked via cron), but for RDS access<br/>
 you need to use our [newer Go-based collector](https://github.com/pganalyze/collector) which runs as a daemon.

 You can either run it on a tiny instance (a `t2.nano` suffices), or add it to an existing EC2 instance in your environment.

 ## Variant A: Starting a new EC2 instance

-First, go back to **Security Credentials** and create a new IAM role that can be used by EC2 instances,<br>
+First, go back to **Security Credentials** and create a new IAM role that can be used by EC2 instances,<br/>
 with the IAM policy that we created in the previous step.

 It should look like this when reviewing: